 - Picnic pavilion: May 15 - October 18.

 - Reservations can be made through ReserveAmerica.com.
 Please contact the site with questions or special requests.

 The French and the British both built forts at this strategic location on Lake Champlain.
 In 1734, the French built Fort St. Frederic, with a huge four-story stone octagon, the walls of which were 12 feet thick and cannons lined every floor.
 The Fort was repeatedly threatened by the British in 1755-58, they occupied the site in 1759, immediately after the French destroyed their own fort and retreated to Montreal.
 The British immediately started work on their own fort, which was the largest British stronghold ever constructed in North America.

 The museum provides an introduction to the site and its history with exhibits and an audio-visual presentation.
 The ruins of the British fort include massive limestone barracks, high earthen fort walls, and redoubt ruins.
 Special Events: military encampments and demonstrations.

-Just across the Lake Champlain Bridge is Chimney Point State Historic Site which features an exhibit on Woodlands Indians (Western Abenaki) peoples who lived in what is now Vermont.
+Just across the Lake Champlain Bridge is Chimney Point State Historic Site which features an exhibit on the Western Abenaki peoples who lived in what is now Vermont.

 Wander the ruins of two Revolutionary War era forts. both distinct National Landmarks, on the shores of Lake Champlain.